marcinnajder/marcinnajder.github.io/_posts/2021-04-25-hacking-async-await-monads.md

     Console.WriteLine(item);
 }
 ```
-- Instead of implementing the same functionality for each collection, we can implement it once for the extracted abstraction/interface.
-The `Enumerable` class provides over 50 operators taking `IEnumerable<T>`, such as `Where`, `Select`, etc.
+- Instead of implementing the same functionality for each collection, we can implement it once for an abstracted interface.
+The `Enumerable` class provides over 50 operators working with `IEnumerable<T>`, such as `Where`, `Select`, etc.

 What exactly is an abstraction of the Monad?
 Someone noticed that types like `Nullable<T>`, `Optional<T>`, `Task<T>`, `T[]`, `IEnumerable<T>`, `IObservable<T>`, `List<T>`, ... are "the same".
 Our first guess would be that all types are generic with one generic parameter `T`.
 That's a correct observation, but it is not enough.
 There are many such genetic types; we could not do much with them.